 Are you excited to impart a picture book moral?
 Read on!
-I’ve been thinking a lot about picture books because I recently taught a Writer’s Digest webinar craft intensive all about them (thank you so much for all my blog readers who participated!).
+I’ve been thinking a lot about picture books because I recently taught a Writer’s Digest webinar craft intensive all about them.
 Now that I’m digging into the critiques for the webinar, I wanted to reinforce a point that I made about preaching in picture books, or about didactic stories.

 The kinds of picture books that make most agents and editors squirm are the ones that come to the page with a certain agenda.
 The writer wants to teach the reader something about life.
 Now, don’t get me wrong…the best picture books all contain big, universal ideas.
 They all aim to leave the reader with an emotional experience or a realization.